Let’s talk about low impact exercise equipment…

 Low Impact vs. Low Intensity

 You have to note the difference between low impact workouts and low intensity workouts.
-Low impact refers to the amount of pressure and force that is felt on your body during an exercise.
+Low impact exercise equipment refers to the amount of pressure and force that is felt on your body during an exercise.
 Take running and walking as an example.
 Anyone who has ever tried to run as an adult knows that a tremendous amount of pressure is placed on the lower body during a run.
 Walking on the other hand delivers a lot less pressure and force.

 Running is considered a high impact exercise while walking is the low impact alternative, but they can both be high intensity.
 Your intensity level refers to how high your heart rate goes up and how many calories you are burning.
 The higher your intensity, the more calories you will burn, the more challenging the workout will become, and the more benefit you will get from the workout.